-Property, plant and equipment with net book values amounting to \$1.3 million (2020: \$1.9 million) were mortgaged to banks to secure long term banking facilities granted to subsidiary companies (Note 24).
+During the financial year, property, plant and equipment with net book values of \$1.3 million which were previously mortgaged to banks to secure long term banking facilities granted to subsidiary companies were released upon full settlement of the borrowings (Note 24).

-Right-of-use assets acquired under leasing arrangements are related to office space, warehouse space and retail stores.
+Right-of-use assets acquired under leasing arrangements relate to office space, warehouse space and retail stores.
 The details are set out in Note 21(a).

-The Group carried out an impairment assessment of the carrying amount of the Group's property, plant and equipment (including right-of-use assets) in the retail business segment with indicator of impairment.
-For the financial year ended 30 June 2021, the Group estimated the recoverable amount of those assets, based on value-in-use calculation, to be negligible and recognised an impairment loss of \$0.8 million (2020: \$2.8 million).
+The Group carried out an impairment assessment of the carrying amount of property, plant and equipment (including right-of-use assets) with indicator of impairment.
+As at 30 June 2021, the Group estimated the recoverable amount of those assets, based on value-in-use calculation, to be negligible and recognised an impairment loss of \$0.8 million.